dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 Above screenshot shows few applications using card interface.
 Youtube (I know, it is a new channel), Playstore, Google Keep, Gmail and even Play music is using card interface.

 I wanted something similar.
 I did it only using CDN.
-Usually you have to include Polymer elements in the project if you want to use those elements extensively.
-But I was using just three elements - paper-card, paper-ripple and paper-button.
+Usually, you have to include Polymer elements in the project if you want to use those elements extensively.
+But I was using just three elements - paper-card, paper-ripple, and paper-button.

 <link rel="import" href="https://cdn.rawgit.com/download/polymer-cdn/1.1.4/lib/paper-card/paper-card.html"/>